andreshindi/sf_automation_documentation/README.md

 # sf_automation_documentation

 ### Notes 18-Oct-2025
-- Check FlowDefinitionView object and types of return - Can I return descriptions?
+- Check FlowDefinitionView object and types of return - Can I return descriptions? - Potentially possible with Metadata API
 - Use pandas to organize the return from the query
+- Possibly, I will need to need to build the package and retrieve the flow XMLs
 - Check how to extract the actual FLOW metadata
 - Research how send them to the LLM